-While our growth through 2010 was primarily driven by the implementation of a focused drop down strategy, we have a record of completing third party acquisitions.
-Since our formation, our strategy included approximately \$13.1 billion in acquisitions and growth capital expenditures of which approximately \$6.2 billion was for acquisitions from, or of, third parties.
+We have a record of completing third party acquisitions.
+Since our initial public offering in 2010, our strategy included approximately \$13.1 billion in acquisitions and growth capital expenditures of which approximately \$6.2 billion was for acquisitions from, or of, third parties.
 Additionally, we announced the Permian Acquisition in January 2017.
 We expect that third-party acquisitions will continue to be a focus of our growth strategy.